datacommonsorg/api-r/README.md

      ?o observedNode ?pop .
      ?o measuredValue ?Unemployment
    }"
-df = Query(queryString)
+df = query(queryString)
 ```

 Calls to the Data Commons Node API endpoint are facilitated by functions:

-- `GetTriples`: get all triples (subject-predicate-object) where the specified node is
+- `get_triples`: get all triples (subject-predicate-object) where the specified node is
   either a subject or an object.

-- `GetPropertyValues`: get values neighboring each specified node via the specified
+- `get_property_values`: get values neighboring each specified node via the specified
   property and direction.

-- `GetPropertyLabels`: get property labels of each specified node.
+- `get_property_labels`: get property labels of each specified node.

-- `GetPlacesIn`: get places of a specified type contained in each specified place.
+- `get_places_in`: get places of a specified type contained in each specified place.

-- `GetPopulations`: get populations of each specified place.
+- `get_populations`: get populations of each specified place.

-- `GetObservations`: get observations on the specified property of each node.
+- `get_observations`: get observations on the specified property of each node.

 For example:
 ```
 # DCID string of Santa Clara County
 sccDcid <- 'geoId/06085'
 # Get incoming properties of Santa Clara County
-inLabels <- GetPropertyLabels(sccDcid, outgoing = FALSE)
+inLabels <- get_property_labels(sccDcid, out = FALSE)
 ```

 WiFi is needed for all functions in this package.
 For more detail on usage of any of these functions, use `help(function)` in the R console, or the shortcut `?function`.